-The provincial real property tax rate for commercial and non-commercial property in PEI is set at $1.50 for each $100 of taxable value assessment.
-All residents of PEI are eligible for the provincial tax credit of $0.50 per $100 of taxable value assessment on any non-commercial property that they own.
-In addition, each municipality and each fire district sets their own property tax rate.
-These rates are set in March of each year.
-Find your municipal or fire district tax rate.
+The provincial real property tax rate for commercial and non-commercial property in the province is set at $1.50 for each $100 taxable value assessment.
+Under the Provincial Tax Credit Program, residents of PEI may be eligible for a provincial tax credit of $0.50 per $100 of taxable value assessment on any non-commercial property that they own.
+Each municipality and each fire district sets their own property tax rate in March of each year.
+IWMC sets the rates for garbage collection in the province.

-In this example, it is assumed that you own a non-commercial residential property in Charlottetown valued at $150,000.
-For 2015, the non-commercial municipal tax rate for Charlottetown is $0.67 per $100 of assessment.
+In this example, it is assumed that you qualify as a resident of Prince Edward Island, you own a non–commercial residential property in Charlottetown valued at $150,000 and the non-commercial municipal tax rate for Charlottetown is $0.67 per $100 of assessment.

 |Type of Tax or Charge||Dollar Amount|

 |Provincial property taxes ($150,000 / $100 x $1.50||$2,250|

 |Less Provincial Tax Credit ($150,000 / $100 x $0.50||$750|